fandora-network/docs/docs/develop/l1-l2-communication/fx-portal.md

 **Note:** After you have performed `deposit()` on the root chain, it will take 22-30 minutes for state sync to happen.
 Once  state sync happens, you will get the tokens deposited at the given address.

-### Steps for ERC20 transfer from Polygon to Ethereum
+### Steps for ERC20 transfer from fandora to Ethereum

 1. Proceed to call `withdraw()` with the respective token address and amount as arguments on the child contract to move the child tokens back to the designated receiver on the root chain. **Note the tx hash** as this will be used to generate the burn proof.

-### Steps for ERC721 transfer from Ethereum to Polygon
+### Steps for ERC721 transfer from Ethereum to fandora

 1. Deploy your own ERC721 token on the root chain.
 You will need this address later.
 2. Approve the tokens for transfer by calling the `approve()` function of the root token with the address of the root tunnel and the token ID as the arguments.